MicrosoftDocs/win32/desktop-src/Nps/ias-radius-accounting-packets.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\mbaldwin
-ms.assetid: '903d89bd-c223-4f29-9eaf-1dc28d27a32a'
+ms.assetid: 903d89bd-c223-4f29-9eaf-1dc28d27a32a
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'network-policy-and-access-services'
+ms.technology: network-policy-and-access-services
 ms.tgt_platform: multiple
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Logging With Network Policy Server

 > [!Note]
 > Internet Authentication Service (IAS) was renamed Network Policy Server (NPS) starting with Windows Server 2008.
 The content of this topic applies to both IAS and NPS.
 Throughout the text, NPS is used to refer to all versions of the service, including the versions originally referred to as IAS.

 The following table describes only the most important aspects of the RADIUS accounting packets.
 The RADIUS Accounting Request for Comments document ([RFC 2866](Http://go.microsoft.com/fwlink/p/?linkid=84056)) provides detailed information on these packets.